ilyra-ai/Badget/README.md

 ## What we are using

-Next.js 15, Better-auth, Prisma, PostgreSQL, Shadcn/ui, Tailwind CSS, Framer Motion, and TypeScript.
+Next.js 15, Better-auth, Prisma with Supabase PostgreSQL, Shadcn/ui, Tailwind CSS, Framer Motion, and TypeScript.
 <br/>
 All seamlessly integrated to accelerate financial management innovation.